Waterjin6/Waterjin6.github.io/pages/about.md

     - Successfully had Demo day and on the way to improve project more useful and productively.
 - <b>RESEARCH : Korea Computer Congress 2023 - High Performance Computing / Awarded (2023.06) <a href = "https://waterjin6.github.io/2023-kcc/">↗️</a></b>
     - Paper accepted and won the encouragement award
-    - : Performance Analysis of Memory-intensive Workloads with HugePage in Container and Bare Metal Environment / [Go to See Paper](https://drive.google.com/file/d/1exO50qzyZDu2Sp3R6gecf3kLRS-uvOS5/view?usp=sharing)
+    - Paper : Performance Analysis of Memory-intensive Workloads with HugePage in Container and Bare Metal Environment / [Go to See Paper](https://drive.google.com/file/d/1exO50qzyZDu2Sp3R6gecf3kLRS-uvOS5/view?usp=sharing)